 Shrimp Rice Paper Rolls are a healthy meal or appetizer that can be customized with your favorite fillings and paired with a creamy peanut sauce.

-Rice Paper Rolls may look intimidating to make, but with a few tips and some practice, you can be a pro in no time!
+Rice Paper Rolls may look intimidating to make, but with a few tips and some practice, you can be a pro!

 Rice Paper Wrappers

-You'll need to get rice paper wrappers or spring roll skins.
-I linked the brand I used below, but the price is much higher on Amazon.
+You’ll need to get rice paper wrappers or spring roll skins.
 I have been able to find these at a few local grocery stores, but you can definitely find them at an Asian Grocery store.

 The key to preventing the rice papers from breaking apart is to quickly rehydrate them just until they get wet and don't be tempted to leave the wrapper in the water too long.

-For these Shrimp Rice Paper Rolls, I used cooked shrimp, lettuce, sliced cucumbers, shredded carrots, green onion, and mint.
+For these Shrimp Rice Paper Rolls, I used cooked shrimp, lettuce, sliced cucumbers, shredded carrots, green onion, and Thai Basil.

 You can make these meatless, by omitting the shrimp or adding crispy tofu to the rolls.
 I've also made them with rotisserie chicken and grilled meat.